desultory/ugrd/docs/dev_manual.md

 If the function name has `_multi` at the end, it will be called using the `handle_plural` function, iterating over passed lists/dicts automatically.

-A new root varaible named `oops` could be defined, and a function `_process_oops` could be created and imported, raising an error when this vlaue is found, for example.
+A new root variable named `oops` could be defined, and a function `_process_oops` could be created and imported, raising an error when this value is found, for example.

 This module is loaded in the imports section of the `base.yaml` file: